+C5 214 Activity Lo 799 Core Emergency Response PI

+Incident Name:

-Incident Name: Date / Time Initiated: Prepared by: Personnel Assigned Name ICS Position tle:
+Date / Time Initiated:

-Prepared by: Position / Tit tle:
+Prepared by: Position / Tit le:

-Personnel Assigned ile:
+Personnel Assigned

-Name ICS Position The state of the s
+Name ICS F osition Location

-Location

 Activity Log

 Time Actions

 In the event of an emergency in which residents need to be evacuated, a Reception Centre must be established to receive and register the evacuees.
 A Reception Centre Representative is assigned to manage / coordinate activities at the Reception Centre.
 The Reception Centre Representative continuously updates the Public Safety Group Supervisor with a list of those who have, and have not, checked in at the Reception Centre.